Before purchasing a DCS instance, identify your requirements:

 - Decide on the region and whether cross-AZ deployment is required.

 Choose a region closest to your application to reduce latency.
-For example, if your application runs in Guangzhou, select the CN South-Guangzhou region.

 A region consists of multiple availability zones (AZs) with physically isolated power supplies and networks.
-Master/Standby and cluster DCS instances can be deployed across AZs.
+Master/standby and cluster DCS instances can be deployed across AZs.
 Applications can also be deployed across AZs to achieve high availability (HA) for both data and applications.

 - If a master/standby or cluster DCS instance is deployed across AZs, faults in an AZ do not affect cache nodes in other AZs.
 This is because when the master node is faulty, the standby cache node will automatically become the master node to provide services.
 Such deployment achieves better disaster recovery.